rrw-zilliqa/dev-portal-2/zq2/docs/nodes.md

   ```

   _NOTE: Please save the validator node key as described above.
 You may need it
-  in the future to restart the validator node and when registering the validator
+  in the future to restart the validator node to generate the BLS public
-  in the deposit contract._
+  key of the validator node._

 - Start the validator node: